 1b.
-All recipients of grants from the Trust are required to send to the Secretary of the Trust, within 6 months of the date of when the grant is awarded, a detailed statement of account to show how the money from the Trust has been spent, together with the relevant receipts for payments which they have made from this money.
+All recipients of grants from the charity are required to send to the Secretary of the charity, within 6 months of the date of when the grant is awarded, a detailed statement of account to show how the money from the charity has been spent, together with the relevant receipts for payments which they have made from this money.
 If the recipient of the grant fails to send in receipts after being awarded a grant, the applicant would not be awarded any further grants.

 2a.
-All applications for grants should be sent by the due date, by post or email, to the Secretary of the Trust.
-The Secretary will then copy all the applications received by the due date to all Trustees at least one week before the Trustees will meet to determine the award of grants to the successful applicants.
-The "due date" is the 1st day of the month in which a Trustees' meeting is held, that is, March, June, September and December.
+All applications for grants should be sent by the due date, by post or email, to the Secretary of the charity.
+The Secretary will then copy all the applications received by the due date to all advisors at least one week before the advisors will meet to determine the award of grants to the successful applicants.
+The "due date" is the 1st day of the month in which a Board meeting is held, that is, March, June, September and December.

 2b.
-When a grant application from an individual Trustee or from a Trustee's own family or near relative is to be discussed and determined by the Board of Trustees, the Trustee concerned must leave the room and take no part in the discussion or decision-making process.
+When a grant application from an individual advisor or from a advisor's own family or near relative is to be discussed and determined by Parish Council as Trustee, and the independent advisors (the Board), the advisor concerned must leave the room and take no part in the discussion or decision-making process.

 2c.
-When a grant application from Horspath Parish Council (to include Horspath Recreation Charity and Horspath Village Hall) is to be discussed and determined by the Board of Trustees, a minimum of two of the Trust's Independent Trustees must be present at the meeting and their approval in support of the application must be given before that grant can be awarded.
+When a grant application from Horspath Parish Council (to include Horspath Recreation Charity and Horspath Village Hall) is to be discussed and determined by the Board, a minimum of two of the charity's Independent advisors must be present at the meeting and their approval in support of the application must be given before that grant can be awarded.